Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 ### 3.2 Dataset Ingestion

-The BOTSv3 dataset was retrieved from the official Splunk GitHub repository and ingested as a standalone Splunk App.
-Segregating this data into a specific index (botsv3) ensures efficient query performance and prevents data pollution of the main index.
+The BOTSv3 dataset was downloaded from the official Splunk GitHub repository and installed as a dedicated app, with all events indexed into a separate botsv3 index.
+This separation prevents test data from polluting the default index and allows focused searches using index=botsv3 across multiple sourcetypes such as aws:cloudtrail, aws:s3:accesslogs, WinHostMon, hardware and access_combined.
+Basic validation was performed by checking index event counts, confirming that expected sourcetypes were present, and running sample searches to ensure CloudTrail, S3 and endpoint logs were ingested correctly before starting the investigation.

 ![Figure 2](Images/BOTSv3Github.png)
 *Figure 2: BOTSv3 dataset being retrieved from the Git repository.*